bcgov/ppr-deprecated/docs/testing/unit/README.md

 ### Code Coverage Setup

-Addign code coverage is simply done by adding `--coverage` to the test command resulting in:
+Adding code coverage is simply done by adding `--coverage` to the test command resulting in:
 '"test:unit:cov": "vue-cli-service test:unit --coverage"`

 This will generate a `coverage` directory containing the lcov-report html files and the clover.xml which gets consumed by [CodeCov](https://codecov.io/gh/bcgov/ppr).